Doctoral Programme on Drug Research and Diagnostics - Admission Criteria and Instructions for Applicants

 Decisions

-An admitted applicant has to notify the University of Turku of their acceptance of the study place by 3:00 pm (local time in Finland) on 15 December 2022 according to the instructions given in the admission notification.
-If the admitted applicant does not give the notification by the end of the allotted period of time mentioned above, they forfeits the study place.
-A person admitted to more than one university or polytechnic degree programme only notifies the one educational institution at which they accepts the study place.
+An admitted applicant has to notify the University of Turku of their acceptance of the study place by 3:00 pm (local time in Finland) on 15 December 2025 according to the instructions given in the admission notification.
+If the admitted applicant does not give the notification by the end of the allotted period of time mentioned above, they forfeit the study place.
+A person admitted to more than one university or polytechnic degree programme only notifies the one educational institution at which they accept the study place.
 Notification, i.e. accepting a study place, is binding and may not be cancelled or changed later.

 According to Finnish university legislation, a student may accept only one study place leading to a higher education degree in Finland during one academic term (autumn term 1 Aug – 31 Dec or spring term 1 Jan – 31 Jul).
 This rule applies to all higher education, i.e. Bachelor and Master level degrees awarded by Finnish universities of applied sciences, Bachelor and Master degrees awarded by Finnish universities, and Licentiate and Doctoral degrees awarded by Finnish universities.
 This regulation is not applied to study rights received in transfer student selections, from the Åland University of Applied Sciences, from the Police University College, and from institutions of higher education outside Finland.